jacobmca/Inquirer-README-Generator/README.md

 This program was created by Jacob McAuliffe for the UC Berkeley eDX Coding Boot Camp.

 ## Tests
-In the future, it might be beneficial to try and add other features to this README generator.
-Options to include in future versions of this could be the ability to automatically upload screenshots, edit the Table of Contents, a section listing known bugs, and functionality to create multiple READMEs without overwriting the first one in the utils subdirectory..
+In the future, I would like to incorporate other features to this README generator.
+Options for future versions include the ability to automatically upload screenshots, edit the Table of Contents, a section listing known bugs, and functionality to create multiple READMEs without overwriting the first one in the utils subdirectory.

 ## Questions
 If you have further questions, you can reach me at [mcauliffemedia@gmail.com](mailto:mcauliffemedia@gmail.com).